VenArthur/Falling-Stars/README.md

 ### Artist Credit

+The art for the asteroids is by <a href= "https://www.pixilart.com/art/game-meteor-b59e616e93c5aac">Anonymous on Pixilart.com</a>

 The stars' sound effect when being caught is a cut version of

 <a href = "https://www.zapsplat.com/music/magical-glissando-chime-ascending-bell-tree-style-very-high-pitched-version-good-for-fairy-1/">Magical glissando chime, ascending bell tree style, very high-pitched version, good for fairy 1 - from zapsplat.com</a>